nikhil1507/Do_It/README.md

 # Do_It

-A Todo app that supports complete authentication where users can view and update their todo tasks
+A Dummy Todo app that showing the basic frontend idea where users can view and update their todo tasks

 In the project directory, you can run: